cheynolds/cheynolds.github.io/README.md

 Contains basic configuration to get you a site with:

-- Sample posts.
+- Sample articles.
 - Sample top navigation.
 - Sample author sidebar with social links.
 - Sample footer links.
 - Paginated home page.
-- Archive pages for posts grouped by year, category, and tag.
+- Archive pages for articles grouped by year, category, and tag.
 - Sample about page.
 - Sample 404 page.
 - Site wide search.